paul23093/wishmatch/README.md

 # wishmatch

 [wishmatch webapp](https://github.com/paul23093/wishmatch-webapp) is a tool for creating, storing, managing and sharing your wishlist with friends.
-It works based on [wishmath bot](https://github.com/paul23093/wishmatch-bot) where you can grant access to your wishes in certain groups.
+It works based on [wishmatch bot](https://github.com/paul23093/wishmatch-bot) where you can grant access to your wishes in certain groups.

 ## How it works in personal chat